lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 Interop-affecting changes:

 * Fixed the ASN.1 module for the pk-CompositeSignature and sa-CompositeSignature to indicate no ASN.1 wrapping is used.
+This simply clarifies the intended encoding but could be an interop-affecting change for implementations that built encoders / decoders from the ASN.1 and ended up with a non-intended encoding.

 Editorial changes: